nasa-jpl/autoRIFT/README.md

 * The "autorift" object has many parameters that can be flexibly tweaked by the users for their own purpose (listed below; can also be obtained by referring to "geoAutorift/autorift/Autorift.py"):

-       ------------------parameter list: about preprocessing------------------
-       WallisFilterWidth:          Width of the Wallis filter to be used for the pre-processing (default = 21)

        ------------------parameter list: general function------------------
        ChipSizeMinX:               Minimum size (in X direction) of the reference data window to be used for correlation (default = 32)
        ChipSizeMaxX:               Maximum size (in X direction) of the reference data window to be used for correlation (default = 64)